Academic Preparation & Requirements

 The CODM recognizes that qualified individuals come from diverse personal, educational and career backgrounds.
 As a strategy to encourage individual development, the CODM recommends that each applicant meet with a health professions advisor at his/her institution to develop a course of study that will enable the student to master the foundation materials essential for success in dental school.
 The CODM website encourages students to access information on health professions advisors from the National Association of Advisors for the Health Professions website (http://naahp.org/advisors.htm).
 If a student is attending an institution that does not have health professions advisors, students are directed to consult with Biology or Chemistry faculty for guidance on selecting courses appropriate for pre-dental students.

-- Six semester courses in Biological Sciences* (with laboratories, if offered)
+- Six semester courses or nine quarter courses, or equivalant as approved by the advisor, in Biological Sciences* (with laboratories, if offered)

-- Two semester courses in Inorganic Chemistry with laboratories
+- Two semester courses or three quarter courses, or equivalent as approved by the advisor, in Inorganic Chemistry with laboratories

-- Two semester courses in Organic Chemistry (with laboratories, if offered)
+- Two semester courses or three quarter courses, or equivalent as approved by the advisor, in Organic Chemistry (with laboratories, if offered)

-- Two semester courses in Physics (with laboratories, if offered)
+- Two semester courses or three quarter courses, or equivalent as approved by the advisor, in Physics (with laboratories, if offered)

-- Two semester courses designed to develop skills essential for effective communication with health care professionals, patients, staff and others involved with the practice of dentistry.
+- Two semester courses or three quarter courses, or equivalent as approved by the advisor, designed to develop skills essential for effective communication with health care professionals, patients, staff and others involved with the practice of dentistry.
 There are many ways students can fulfill the communications prerequisite including, but not limited to, the following**: